CraftAcademy/atm_challenge_2021/README.md

 # atm_challenge_2020

 # The code:

-This code is creating a visual ATM machine, we have created an test to see if it's possible for a person to have a card and account to take out money from this machine.
-We have also created a pincode for the user so it's safe for the user to use the machine.
+This code has the aim to create an ATM machine that is capable of creating an account, withdraw money and deposit funds.
+Through 3 different files we:

+-Created an ATM operator
+-Created an account base
+-Created a person class

 # Dependencies